 Organize Your Kitchen

 You can transform a linen closet into a pantry in a short while!
 For example, turn a coat closet into a pantry with this idea that takes only an hour to complete.
-Then, you can fill it with pantry products serving pieces, and other items that wouldn’t fit in the kitchen cupboards.
+Then, you can fill it with pantry products and serving pieces, and other items that wouldn’t fit in the kitchen cupboards.

 Converting Closet to Pantry